janosgyerik/homepage/_posts/2013-06-20-building-reputation-on-stack-exchange-sites.markdown

 Sometimes your otherwise great answer might not be getting the attention it deserves...
 Luckily there are quite a few things you can do to improve that.

-1. If you intend to answer or already answered a question, don't vote it up immediately.
-After answering, give it a few days, and if there is no reaction on it, then come back to it and vote it up.
+1. If you intend to answer or already answered a question, don't upvote it immediately.
+After answering, give it a few days, and if there is no reaction on it, then come back to it and upvote it.
 Such activity will bring the question up to the front page again, becoming more visible again, especially to the poster who will receive a notification in his Inbox.
-And if your answer is accepted, then be a good citizen and vote up the question.
+And if your answer is accepted, then be a good citizen and upvote the question.
 (You should not answer questions you don't like anyway.)

 2. Share your answer (or question) on your social networks.
 It's very easy to use the **share** link right under the question/answer.
 Same with voting up the question, do this after a few days if the question is inactive.